PaulVerhoeven1/exam-notes/Vault/tokens.md

 - Low on rights and for high througbput apps which reduces the the stress on the storage backend and improves the performance

 - Can't create child tokens and is not renewable

+**Periodic Service Tokens**

+**Root** or **sudo** users have the ability to generate **periodic tokens**.
+Periodic tokens have a TTL (validity period), but no max TTL; therefore, they may live for an infinite duration of time so long as they are renewed within their TTL.
+This is useful for long-running services that cannot handle regenerating a token.

 **Create a token**